tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 Though these hooks may seem of limited use, there are definitely situations where they can be enormously useful, for example, in scenarios where observer-like behavior is desirable.
-Command hooks also make for a great introduction to Pry's other, more powerful hook API which we cover next.
+That said, because of their some what awkward interface, command hooks are deprecated in favor of Pry's more powerful hooks API which we cover next.

 ### Hooks API

-As another means of integrating with Pry, Pry offers a number of hooks that can be used to register behavior after each Pry instance is initialized or at various points in the Pry read-eval-print loop.
-These hooks follow more of an event-driven programming style that should feel familiar to anyone who's spent any time with [`event_machine`][EventMachine - RubyGems] or callbacks in JavaScript.
-Though one could certainly argue that Pry commands are also event-driven to a certain degree, Pry commands are different in that they're more like defining your own hooks that fire when certain input conditions are met.
-Pry's hooks API, on the other hand, offers integration into some of Pry's deeper internals and most important events.
+As another means of integrating with Pry, Pry offers a number of events that can be hooked into to register behavior after each Pry instance is initialized or at various points in the Pry read-eval-print loop.
+These event hooks follow more of an event-driven programming style that should feel familiar to anyone who's spent any time with [`event_machine`][EventMachine - RubyGems] or callbacks in JavaScript.
+Though one could certainly argue that Pry commands are also event-driven to a certain degree, Pry commands are different in that they're more like defining your own events that fire when certain input conditions are met.
+Pry's [hooks API][Pry Wiki - Hooks], on the other hand, offers integration into some of Pry's deeper internals and most important events.

-The hooks that make up Pry's hooks API fall into two categories, life-cycle hooks and REPL hooks.
+The events that make up Pry's hooks API fall into two categories, life-cycle events and REPL events.

-#### Life-cycle ~~hooks~~ hook
+#### Life-cycle ~~events~~ event

-The `when_started` hook is the only life-cycle hook and it allows arbitrary code to be executed whenever a new Pry instance is initialized.
-In a sense, the `when_started` hook can be thought of as a post-initialization hook allowing plugins to extend the `Pry#initialize` method with additional logic and behavior.
+The `when_started` event is the only life-cycle event and it allows arbitrary code to be executed whenever a new Pry instance is initialized.
+In a sense, the `when_started` event can be thought of as a post-initialization hook allowing plugins to extend the `Pry#initialize` method with additional logic and behavior.

-The arguments given to `when_started` callbacks are: the target of the new Pry instance (E.g. the `binding` in `binding.pry`); the Hash of options given to the Pry instance at initialization; and finally, the new Pry instance.
+The arguments given to `when_started` hooks are: the target of the new Pry instance (E.g. the `binding` in `binding.pry`); the Hash of options given to the Pry instance at initialization; and finally, the new Pry instance.

-`when_started` should be used by plugins that are interested in the original target object or options to the Pry instance or plugins that wish to take action on a Pry instance immediately after initialization.
+`when_started` hooks should be used by plugins that are interested in the original target object, plugins that are interested in the options given to the Pry instance, or plugins that wish to take action on a Pry instance immediately after initialization.

-#### REPL hooks
+#### REPL events

-As one might expect of a REPL, the majority of Pry's hooks hook into Pry's read-eval-print loop.
-Pry has five REPL hooks.
+As one might expect of a REPL, the majority of Pry's events hook into Pry's read-eval-print loop.
+Pry has five REPL events.
 In order of when they tend to occur they are: `before_session`, `after_read`, `before_eval`, `after_eval`, and `after_session`.

-- The `before_session` hook is called whenever we drop into a new REPL CLI session.
+- The `before_session` event is called whenever we drop into a new REPL CLI session.

-- The `after_read` hook is called every time a new line of input is read, whether or not that line constitutes a complete expression.
+- The `after_read` event is called every time a new line of input is read, whether or not that line constitutes a complete expression.

-- The `before_eval` hook is invoked whenever a complete expression is ready for evaluation.
+- The `before_eval` event is invoked whenever a complete expression is ready for evaluation.

-- The `after_eval` hook is invoked after each complete expression is evaluated.
+- The `after_eval` event is invoked after each complete expression is evaluated.

-- The `after_session` hook is invoked at the end of each REPL CLI session.
+- The `after_session` event is invoked at the end of each REPL CLI session.

-A table summarizing the available hooks, when they are invoked, and what arguments are provided to registered callbacks can be found below.
+A table summarizing the available events, when they are invoked, and what arguments are provided to registered hooks can be found below.
 That said, before we move on, it's worth discussing the distinction between the `after_read` and `before_eval` events.
 The difference is pretty simple, but can be hard to believe until you see it in action.
 As stated above, `after_read`